 Spanish premiere.

-Introduction and Q&A with Adrián Canoura (filmmaker) and Ines Calero (film programmer).
+Introduction and Q&A with Sarah Vanagt (filmmaker) and Inés Calero (film programmer).